rgeissen/trusted-data-agent/README.md

 ---

 ## Overview: A Superior Approach

-The Trusted Data Agent transcends typical data chat applications by placing ultimate control and understanding in the hands of the user.
-It provides a seamless natural language interface to your Relational Information system, empowering you to ask complex questions and receive synthesized, accurate answers without writing a single line of SQL.
+The Trusted Data Agent transcends typical data chat applications by delivering a seamless and powerful experience based on four core principles:

-Its core superiority lies in its revolutionary architecture, which delivers:

-* **Deep Insights:** Go beyond black-box AI.
-With complete conversational transparency, rich data rendering, and integrated charting, the agent provides an unparalleled, real-time window into the AI's reasoning process, building trust and accelerating development.
+*   **Actionable:** Go from conversational discovery to a production-ready, automated workflow in seconds.
+The agent's unique two-in-one approach means your interactive queries can be immediately operationalized via a REST API, eliminating the friction and redundancy of traditional data operations.
+What once took data experts weeks is now at your fingertips.

+*   **Transparent:** Eliminate the "black box" of AI.
+The Trusted Data Agent is built on a foundation of absolute trust, with a Live Status Window that shows you every step of the agent's thought process.
+From the initial high-level plan to every tool execution and self-correction, you have a clear, real-time view, leaving no room for guesswork.

-* **A Revolutionary Optimizer:** This is not just an LLM wrapper.
-The agent features a multi-layered optimization engine with strategic planning, autonomous self-correction, and proactive safeguards.
-It intelligently navigates errors, optimizes execution paths, and protects against common LLM pitfalls, ensuring resilient and efficient operation.
+*   **Efficient:** Powered by the intelligent Fusion Optimizer, this is not a simple LLM wrapper.
+The agent features a revolutionary multi-layered architecture for resilient and cost-effective task execution.
+Through strategic and tactical planning, proactive optimization, and autonomous self-correction, the agent ensures enterprise-grade performance and reliability.

-* **Unprecedented Flexibility:** The agent is designed for dynamic control.
-From an intuitive conversational UI to on-the-fly capability management and a powerful System Prompt Editor, the application adapts to your needs, not the other way around.

-* **Comparative LLM Analysis:** In a rapidly evolving AI landscape, the ability to benchmark and compare models is critical.
-The agent allows for seamless, real-time switching between top-tier LLM providers, including local models, providing an essential platform for enterprise-grade testing and validation.

-* **Voice-to-Text Interaction:** Engage with your data naturally through a high-quality, voice-driven interface.
-Featuring flexible interaction modes, the agent allows for a fluid, hands-free conversational experience.
+*   **Sovereignty:** Your data, your rules, your environment.
+The agent gives you the ultimate freedom to choose your data exposure strategy.
+Leverage the power of hyperscaler LLMs, or run fully private models on your own infrastructure with Ollama, keeping your data governed entirely by your rules.
+The agent connects to the models you trust.

 ## Key Features